 Every year, the Board evaluates its functioning as a whole as well as that of its individual members and the functioning of the auditor.
 This review is held outside the presence of executive directors and is held through collective and individual discussions between the Chairman and non-executive directors.
 In the opinion of the Board, the functioning of the Board as a whole and of its individual members as well as the functioning of the auditor were satisfactory in the light of the current structure, size and strategy of the Company.
-Following the evaluation, the Board proposes to the Annual Meeting of Shareholders to reappoint the auditor and one of the Non-Executive Directors.
+Following the evaluation, the Board proposes to the Annual Meeting of Shareholders to reappoint the auditor and the Executive Director.